JavaTheNutt/spendlyte_client01/README.md

 To build this application for production, use the command `npm run build`.
 This will use [Webpack](https://webpack.js.org/) to compile and build the application.
 The output will be generated in `/dist`.
 The bundle which is generated will contain all of the assets required to run the application, split into minified chunks.
 This is the directory that will be uploaded to Firebase to be hosted.

 ### Deployment
 The first step to deploying the application is to install [firebase-tools](https://www.npmjs.com/package/firebase-tools) globally using the command `npm i -g firebase-tools`.
-Then run `firebase login` to login to your firebase account.
+Then run `firebase login` to login to your Firebase account.
 Once you are authenticated you can deploy at any time using `firebase deploy`.
 Make sure to run `npm run build` before deploying to ensure you are deploying the most recent version of your app.

 ## Technology Overview

-This application is a pre-built application that is designed to be hosted in simple fire storage, and rendered on the client.
-As an applciation framework, I chose [VueJS](https://vuejs.org/).
-For state management I chose

 ### Application
 Category | Choice | Description
 ---: | :---: | :---